Ian McDonald (Guyanese writer): Poetry

+Editing

+In 1984, McDonald edited the book AJS at 70 in honour of Guyana's great man of letters A. J. Seymour's 70th birthday.
+McDonald helped to edit and wrote the foreword for the first edition of Martin Carter's definitive Selected Poems published in 1989 by Demerara Publishers in Georgetown, and later in a new edition by the Red Thread Press in 1997.

+In 1998, McDonald edited They Came in Ships: An Anthology of Indo-Guyanese Prose and Poetry with Joel Benjamin, Lakshmi Kallicharan and Lloyd Seawar.

 Kyk-Over-Al

-In 1984, he edited the book AJS at 70 in honour of Guyana's great man of letters A. J. Seymour's 70th birthday.

-Also in 1984, he was instrumental in reviving the literary magazine Kyk-Over-Al, which had first been published in Guyana between 1954 and 1961, and was joint editor, with A. J. Seymour, until Seymour's death in 1989, after which McDonald continued to edit the magazine with Vanda Radzik.
-In June 1990, a joint issue of Kyk-Over-Al and BIM was published, co-edited by McDonald with John Wickham; reviewing it in The Caribbean Writer, Cedric Lindo said: "Perhaps most striking about this joint issue is the ability of Ian McDonald to provide so much material, and very interesting material at that, in 'Across the Editor's Desk.'
+In 1984, McDonald was instrumental in reviving the literary magazine Kyk-Over-Al, which had first been published in Guyana between 1954 and 1961, and was joint editor, with A. J. Seymour, until Seymour's death in 1989, after which McDonald continued to edit the magazine with Vanda Radzik.

+In June 1990, a joint issue of Kyk-Over-Al and BIM was published, co-edited by McDonald with John Wickham.
+Reviewing it in The Caribbean Writer, Cedric Lindo said: "Perhaps most striking about this joint issue is the ability of Ian McDonald to provide so much material, and very interesting material at that, in 'Across the Editor's Desk.'
 Seymour has clearly left a good heir in him."

 The 50th Anniversary issue to Kyk-over-Al, No. 46/47, was published in December 1995.
-In the Guyana 1997 National Honours List Kyk-Over-Al received the Group Medal of Service for its outstanding contribution to literature.
+In the Guyana 1997 National Honours List, Kyk-Over-Al received the Group Medal of Service for its outstanding contribution to literature.

 Arts organizations

-He was a member of the first Management Committee of the Guyana Prize for Literature in 1987.
+From its inception in 1980, he was a director of the Theatre Company of Guyana, which during the period 1980–2001 produced nearly 100 plays, musicals and revues and promoted the careers of many of Guyana's leading theatrical talents.
+He was a member of the Board of Trustees of the Theatre Guild of Guyana.
+From 1987, he was a member of the first Management Committee of the Guyana Prize for Literature and was chairman of Demerara Publishers Limited, which produced and printed 36 books by Guyanese writers between 1987 and 1992.

+Between 1990 and 1995, he was a member of the Guyana Book Foundation, which encourages the wide distribution of books and the establishment of small publishers.
+He was also a member of the National Archives Advisory Committee.
 He was the Regional Chairman (Canada and Caribbean) on the panel of judges for the 1991 Commonwealth Writers' Prize.

-From its inception in 1980 he has been a Director of the Theatre Company of Guyana, which during the period 1980–2001 produced nearly 100 plays, musicals and revenues and promoted the careers of many of Guyana's leading theatrical talents.
-He is a member of the Board of Trustees of the Theatre Guild of Guyana.

-He is a member of the Management Committee of the Castellani House National Art Collection in Guyana.
+He was a member of the Management Committee of the Castellani House National Art Collection in Guyana.

-Between 1990 and 1995 he was a member of the Guyana Book Foundation, which encourages the wide distribution of books and the establishment of small publishers.
-He was also a member of the National Archives Advisory Committee.
-He is a member of the Guyana National Nominating Committee for the Sabga Caribbean Awards for Excellence, from 2006.
+From 2006, he was a member of the Guyana National Nominating Committee for the Anthony N. Sagba Caribbean Awards for Excellence.
+Beginning in 2009, he was consulting editor for the Guyana Classics, a series of books to be republished by the Caribbean Press funded by the government of Guyana.